atsohyun/lessons_learned/The Future of HCI.md

 ### The Beginning of HCI
 We key in the data, and computers are used to process the data.
-- Invention: Vaccum tubes, Early computers
+- Invention: Vacuum tubes, Early computers
 - Language: Physical switches
 - HCI Goal: Get the data processed